 #2 The Dimplex LI 16I - TUR air-to-water heat pump

-The LI 16I-TUR air-to-water heat pump is controlled by a frequency converter and is suitable for indoor installation for heating, cooling and domestic hot water preparation.
-Compact and very quiet, this Dimplex heat pump is designed for homes with little space or in densely populated residential areas.
+The LI 16I-TUR air/water heat pump is controlled by a frequency converter and is suitable for indoor installation, for heating, cooling and domestic hot water production.
+Compact and very quiet, this Dimplex heat pump is designed for homes with limited space or in densely populated residential areas.

-The heating power can reach 16 kW, which allows to heat houses with a maximum surface of 300 square meters (living area).
-The LI 16I-TUR allows maximum flexibility in terms of installation and internal positioning.
+Heating capacity can be as high as 16 kW, making it possible to heat homes of up to 300 square meters (living space).
+The LI 16I-TUR offers maximum flexibility in terms of installation and internal positioning.

 - Reversible.
 The heat pump allows to heat in winter and to cool in summer;